anishsingh935/multiprecision/gsoc_writeup/main.md

 The implementation of the core part can be found [here](https://github.com/BoostGSoC20/multiprecision/blob/develop/include/boost/multiprecision/detail/default_ops.hpp#L1663).

 The other part which is not covered in the algorithm descriptions is how to solve the base case.
 The problem here is that we will be left with four (because of line 5) 32-bit limbs and there is no built-in method to compute the square root of 128-bit integers.
 Continuing the splitting at the bit level at non-fixed positions will be tedious and not very efficient.
-Instead, we see notice that we can handle all cases as one of the following four cases:
+However, I noticed that it is possible instead to handle all cases as one of the following four:

 <p align="center">
    <img src="sqrt_base_case_visualisation.svg" height="400px">